mapeditor/tiled/docs/manual/automapping.rst

 part of the rule map.
 If you need rules with different properties you can use multiple rule maps.

+A number of per-rule options are also supported and can be specified as :ref:`object properties <automapping-ObjectProperties>`.
+These can also be placed on the rule map, in which case they apply to all rules in the map.

 Layer Properties
 ----------------